 (a) Protect yourself and family against risks (insurance)

-(b) Eliminate debt (minimize), track your progress, consolidate your high interest debt to lower interest loan if possible.
+(b) Eliminate debt (minimize), track your progress, consolidate your high-interest debt to lower interest loans if possible.
 Do not spend your savings, invest them.

 (c) Develop savings and retirement plans

 Determine your investment profile; preserve capital, stay liquid, and appreciate capital growth.

 Contact a good financial adviser/broker/manager that will provide financial education, assist to develop consistent investment philosophy, design affordable retirement options, implement and provide the regular status of the account.
 Check their recommendations and references, and if not adequate switch to another or do direct purchases.

 Consider small stocks as well as multinationals in banking, conglomerate and brewery sub-sectors in your portfolio in preference to bonds because higher and less predictable inflation rates increased the volatility and covered the real return on bonds.
 However, irredeemable convertible stocks, as well as government securities, can be useful diversification.

 (i) Accept risk and reduce it.
 You have business failure risks such as bad management and unsuccessful products and market risk due to the behavior of investors in the marketplace.
 Diversification directly or through mutual funds will minimize these risks.

 (ii) Index to inflation to handle inflation risk.

 (iii) Apply the power of compound investing in your portfolio.

 Make a Will.
 A good and intelligent businessman need to be encouraged to make his will when he is fit, that is when he is strong before the old age.
 Consider post-retirement employment (contact employment) to augment income during retirement and minimize on-set of senility, and dampen the impact of inflation on an unindexed pension.